 Data Visualization & Reporting

-There’s no question that the analytics tools provided by Google are extremely helpful for SEO, but one area they fall short is in ease-of-use for reporting.
-Reporting in the Google Suite requires you to combine Analytics, Search Console, and Data Studio, although the time spent compiling and processing data with these platforms adds up quickly.
+There’s no question that the analytics tools provided by Google are extremely helpful for SEO, but one area they fall short is in client reporting.
+Reporting in the Google Suite requires you to combine Google Analytics, Search Console, and usually Data Studio.
+The issue with this approach is that the time spent compiling and processing data with these platforms adds up quickly.

-The fact is, most clients don’t care as much about the technical details about an SEO campaign as we often think.
-Instead, they usually just want a simple report that they can actually understand.
+The fact is, most clients don’t care as much about the technical details of an SEO campaign as technical marketers often think.
+Instead, they usually just want a simple report and a written summary of the performance that they can easily understand.

-In order to simply the reporting process, AgencyAnalytics has pre-built SEO report templates and dashboard templates.
-As you can see from the image below you just need to connnect your Google Analytics account and can then automatically create a dashboard populated with your data.
+In order to simplify the reporting process, AgencyAnalytics has pre-built SEO report templates and dashboard templates.
+As you can see from the image below you just need to connect your Google Analytics account and can then automatically create a dashboard populated with your data.